 I notice that Simon does not deny the theological discord between the College and Churches; indeed he admits Whitley promotes ideas and teachings that are incongruent with those of the churches.
 His rationale is, the College is a prophetic voice speaking to the BUV, “like those pesky prophets of old, courageous theologians call the church to be different than what it is, a challenge to a radical transformation and a critique of the status quo”.

 I guess Hananiah was a prophet of sorts!
 Should not prophets contend for the faith, rather than contravene the faith?
 In fact, professionalising prophecy was the error of the kings of Israel and Judah.
-While God may use a voice from the college in a ‘prophetic’ way, assuming assuming the mantle of prophecy is dangerous, and is certainly not the role ascribed to it by the BUV.
+While God may use a voice from the college in a ‘prophetic’ way, assuming the mantle of prophet is dangerous, and is certainly not the role ascribed to it by the BUV.

 In conclusion, we want to see a faithful and growing Baptist College in Victoria, which is able to serve our Churches well.
 I agree with Simon in that a change of leadership is opportunity to ask hard questions.
 Hard questions have been asked this year; what remains to be seen is how they will be answered.